HackerspaceMumbai/eleventy-high-performance-blog/blog/Strategic_Domain_Driven_Design.md

 Note how we have now added a few more Domain events.
 This process of discovery is encouraged in Event Storming.
 Our first draft will never be perfect but it sets the bedrock for further exploration.

-Also we noticed that our technical biases are creeping in[Send Email, duh🤦‍♂️].
-We need to ensure all terms are only domain specific.
-Lets do some correction and flesh out the rest of the diagram.
+Also, we noticed that our technical biases are creeping in[Send Email, duh🤦‍♂️].
+We need to ensure all terms are only domain-specific.
+Let's do some correction, and flesh out the rest of the diagram.

 Voila, the final version of the Big Picture Event Storming is built with [Mural](https://app.mural.co/invitation/mural/hm2422/1595976908405?sender=augcor3018&key=22e68a54-6b14-413d-a37c-b6278ccacfb7) which has a more professional looking Event Storming template.